rails-api/rails-api/README.md

 Install the gem if you haven't already:

-    gem install rails-bare
+    gem install rails-api

-Then generate a new **Rails::Bare** app:
+Then generate a new **Rails::API** app:

-    rails-bare new my_api
+    rails-api new my_api

 This will do three main things for you:

-* Make the application inherit from *Rails::BareApplication* instead of *Rails::Appplication*.
+* Make the application inherit from *Rails::ApiApplication* instead of *Rails::Application*.
 This will configure your application to start with a more limited set of middleware than normal.
 Specifically, it will not include any middleware primarily useful for browser applications (like cookie support) by default.
-* Make *ApplicationController* inherit from *ActionController::Bare* instead of *ActionController::Base*.
+* Make *ApplicationController* inherit from *ActionController::API* instead of *ActionController::Base*.
 As with middleware, this will leave out any *ActionController* modules that provide functionality primarily used by browser applications.
 * Configure the generators to skip generating views, helpers and assets when you generate a new resource.

 #### For already existing apps

-If you want to take an existing app and make it a **Rails::Bare** app, you'll have to do some quick setup manually.
+If you want to take an existing app and make it a **Rails::API** app, you'll have to do some quick setup manually.

 Add the gem to your *Gemfile*:

-    gem 'rails-bare'
+    gem 'rails-api'

 And run `bundle` to install the gem.

-In *config/application.rb*, change your *Application* class to inherit from *Rails::BareApplication*:
+In *config/application.rb*, change your *Application* class to inherit from *Rails::ApiApplication*:

 ```ruby
 # instead of